-Passionned Group offers a two day Business Intelligence Training workshop aimed at anyone interested in becoming more effective with business intelligence and bringing them up to speed with the latest business intelligence insights and novel techniques.
+Passionned Group offers a three day Business Intelligence Training workshop aimed at anyone interested in becoming more effective with business intelligence and bringing them up to speed with the latest business intelligence insights and novel techniques.

 Some of these insights include KPIs (Key Performance Indicators), data visualization, big data, mobile BI and much much more.
 The goal of the training for the trainee is to master these insights and techniques, allowing them to confidently apply this new knowledge to their field of expertise.
-The Business Intelligence training program will give you an overview of the two training days.
+The Business Intelligence training program will give you an overview of the three training days.